 When you’re looking for a good detergent for baby clothes, you’re probably on the hunt for two specific qualities: stain-busting power and gentleness next to skin.
 Many parents favour non-bio washing powder for babies’ clothes, or a non-bio liquid detergent.
 This is because biological detergents rely on enzymes to help them tackle tough stains, which can be irritating to delicate skin.

 A high-quality non-biological detergent like Persil non-bio is gentle next to skin, but can still take care of the stains a young child is likely to pick up day to day.
 Our skin care research has also been recognised by the British Skin Foundation, so you can be sure that your little one’s clothes are safe with Persil.

-Want more information on non-bio?
-Find out more here.
+Find more information on non-bio here.

 Is fabric conditioner good for baby clothes?